Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 Improvements are welcome.

-Typical contributions include:
+Useful contributions include:
 - better assembly photos
 - wiring diagrams
 - firmware improvements
 - adapter variants
-- test data
+- validation tests
 - print optimization notes

 ---

-## Citation / project note
+## Project note

-If you use or adapt this design, consider citing the repository and linking back to the original project page.
+If you use or adapt this design, consider linking back to the original repository and documenting your modifications.

----